Traveling into the United States From Canada at Land Borders

 Please note that commodities intended for "personal use" mean those in passenger baggage or passenger vehicles.
 Commodities sent by mail are regulated as "commercial" use.

-Travelers may also bring personal-use amounts of cervid meat (deer, elk, moose, caribou), including hunter-harvested cervid meat, provided they present the Customs and Border Protection officer with evidence that the product is cervid meat, such as a valid hunting license, commercially prepared labels found on unopened packages, or other official documents.
+Travelers may also bring personal-use amounts of cervid meat (deer, elk, moose, caribou), including hunter-harvested cervid meat, provided they present the U.S. Customs and Border Protection officer with evidence that the product is cervid meat, such as a valid hunting license, commercially prepared labels found on unopened packages, or other official documents.
+Hunter-harvested meat is not subject to the 50-pound limit, but allowable amounts are determined based on the hunting license.

-In general, travelers may bring back personal-use amounts of poultry meat from Canada.
-However, APHIS may implement temporary restrictions.
-Visit Imports: Animal and Animal Products and view the “temporary restrictions” section.
+In the absence of temporary restrictions, travelers may bring back personal-use amounts of poultry meat from Canada.

 Travelers may bring back milk and other dairy products from Canada with proof of Canadian origin, such as a package label, written documentation, proof of travel (passport or travel itinerary), origin of flight, sales receipt, or a certificate.

-Travelers may bring back pet food, chews, and treats from Canada under the following conditions:
+Travelers may bring back certain pet food, chews, and treats from Canada under the following conditions:

 • The items must be in unopened retail packaging.

-• Raw (not shelf-stable without refrigeration), dehydrated, freeze-dried, or sun-dried items must be labeled as a product of Canada or the United States.
+• If the items are raw (not shelf-stable without refrigeration), dehydrated, freeze-dried, or sun-dried, then the items must be labeled as a product of Canada or the U.S.

-There is a limit of 50 lbs. per vehicle.
-If you are traveling by air, the limit is 20 lbs. per family.
+If you are traveling back from Canada by air, the limit is 20 lb per family.

 Plants, Seeds, Cut Flowers, and Greenery